 Assessing the tempo

 We’ve been being told for years that metal can mess with our brains, and there is one way in which that’s absolutely true.
-Some tracks that might seem impossibly fast are actually not at such a rapid tempo as you think.
+Some tracks that might seem impossibly fast are actually not played at a rapid tempo, while others might not sound fast but their beats per minute would cause a heart attack.
+Such a high speed of music can affect even the brain processes, so during learning, the brain is very well stimulated and speeds up mental processes for some students, this is a good chance to do their homework and enjoy music, It has also been noticed that students now need music homework help at Myhomeworkdone.com to get a great essay on a musical topic.
 What would you rate as the fastest metal tracks ever?
 “Frantic Disembowelment” by Cannibal Corpse?
 “Scorched” by Spawn of Possession?
 We can answer the unanswerable thanks to the BPM song analyzer at Get Song BPM, and get the definitive answers once and for all.
+You can look into some good but affordable options for some overdrive pedals to see if they can handle this speed.

 As far as those two go, they come in at a very leisurely 126 and 154 BPM respectively.
 Want to know some seriously rapid metal songs?
 Read on for the definitive top ten – definitive, that is, unless you know different.